 If you have lost a tooth playing sport or as a result of some other trauma, the best thing to do is to suck it clean and reposition it back into the socket.
 Do not worry about infections as you will require antibiotics anyway.

-Call us urgently on (03) 9510 5597.
+Call us immediately on (03) 9510 5597.
 If you are unable to reposition the tooth in the socket, the tooth can also be placed in milk, however keeping the tooth inside the mouth (between cheek and gums) is best as the saliva will help preserve the tooth.

 Do not rinse your mouth or tooth with water as this can damage the tooth.